 I regularly teach courses on computability and undecidability, speech act theory, the semantics/pragmatics distinction, pornography and silencing, the metaphysics of race and gender, and Aquinas.
 I have occasionally taught a somewhat idiosyncratic course on Descartes.
 I also teach survey courses on medieval philosophy, 20th century analytic philosophy, philosophy of logic, and philosophy of language.
-At the introductory level I teach our Sex, Love, and Death course.
+At the introductory level I teach our Sex, Love, and Death course as well as Logic I.

 Honours thesis supervision